phalcon-orphanage/docs/en/reference/acl.rst

     $acl = new AclList();

-    //Setup the $acl
+    // Setup the $acl
-    //...
+    // ...

-    //Bind the eventsManager to the acl component
+    // Bind the eventsManager to the acl component
     $acl->setEventsManager($eventManagers);

 Implementing your own adapters